Wednesday, 28 February 2018

 Sanity-challenging conversations: 2 (London)

-Mrs Ting (88 years old), whom I hadn’t seen for four years, suddenly rang me on Saturday to wish me a Happy Chinese New Year, then proceeded to tell me she’d been in pain from her crooked back and the resultant imbalance of body weight placed on her legs.
+Mrs Lee (88 years old), whom I hadn’t seen for four years, suddenly rang me on Saturday to wish me a Happy Chinese New Year, then proceeded to tell me she’d been in pain from her crooked back and the resultant imbalance of body weight placed on her legs.
 I immediately said I’d go the following Wednesday and give her a massage, and cook lunch for her.

 Me: Why not?